 Obviously, step one, reduce waste.
 Did you know that up to 95% of the textiles that are landfilled each year could be recycled.
 Matter of fact, if every article of clothing’s lifespan could be extended just 9 more months, it could reduce carbon, water and waste footprints by 20-30%.
 A big next step is for the textile industry to innovate a better product that is less harmful for the environment.

 I recently read the most interesting article in Scientific American that explains what some textile innovators are doing to combat fashion pollution at its earliest stage.
 “They are using live organisms to grow pieces of biodegradable textiles, creating environmentally friendly materials in the laboratory—and are even producing some near-complete items without the need for factory assembly.”
 Biodegradable fibers are those which decompose quite easily and naturally using microorganisms.
 For example, 100% cotton fabrics are biodegradable.
-Hemp fibres become naturally softer over time and therefore make the fabric easily biodegradable.
+Hemp fibers become naturally softer over time and therefore make the fabric easily biodegradable.

 The process of making this biodegradable fiber is simple to understand but, I’m sure, not as easy to produce.
 According to this article, unlike many of our current clothing that are woven from plastic-based acrylic, nylon or polyester threads and then cut and sewn into fabrics, the new fabrics would be bioengineered.
 That means they’d be made from living bacteria, algae, yeast, animal cells or fungi—which would break down into nontoxic substances when eventually thrown away.
 Another benefit is the organisms can be grown to fit molds, producing the precise amount of fabric needed to create an article of clothing without generating any excess materials to throw away.
 How cool is that?

 One organism of choice is algae.
 There are three steps to make alga-based yarn.
 First, a sugar called alginate is derived from kelp…and powdered.
 Next the alginate powder is turned into a water-based gel, to which plant-based color (such as carrot juice) is added.
 Finally, the gel is extruded into long strands of fiber that can be woven into a fabric.
 So far this research is promising because the fiber is strong and flexible making it useful for a wide range of different garments.
-Another plus, the alga biodegrades faster than cotton and doesn’t require pesticides or large areas of land to produce.
+Another plus, the algae biodegrades faster than cotton and doesn’t require pesticides or large areas of land to produce.